sreejithuvt/pleuston/README.md

 # go to http://localhost:5000
 ```

-## Ocean Protocol Components
+## Configuration

-All required components to get `pleuston` running are pre-configured and started with the above `docker-compose` command, and the web app is configured to connect to them.
+All required components to get _Pleuston_ running are pre-configured and started with the above `docker-compose` command, and the web app is configured to connect to them.

-If you want to change and run `pleuston` against your own deployed components, head over to the [`config/ocean.js`](./config/ocean.js) file and modify the respective values.
+If you want to change and run _Pleuston_ against your own deployed components, head over to the [`config/ocean.js`](./config/ocean.js) file and modify the respective values.

 To run your application over SSL, set the scheme values in [`config/ocean.js`](./config/ocean.js) to `https`: